wordswords/dotfiles/NETWORKINGNOTES.md

 ## What is a routing table?

-A routing table consists of:
+A routing table entry consists of:

+1. Network
+2. Gateway
+3. Interface IP
-Network  Gateway  Interface IP  Routing Weight/Metric
+4. Routing Weight/Metric

 * Network is a subnet mask of a network for example, 192.168.1.\* 24.
 Any traffic to IP addresses in that network range will be managed by this routing rule.